flipperdevices/flipperzero-firmware/README.md

 # About

-This project is used to develop applications for the STM32 - ST's ARM Cortex-M0(3,4,7) MCUs.
+This project is used to develop applications for the STM32 - ST's ARM Cortex-Mx MCUs.
 It uses cmake and GCC, along with newlib (libc), STM32CubeMX or ChibiOS.

 ## Requirements

-* cmake >= 2.8
+* cmake >= 3.0
 * GCC toolchain with newlib (optional).
-* STM32CubeMX package for STM32F0, STM32F1, STM32F2, STM32F4 or STM32F7 families.
+* STM32CubeMX package for STM32F0, STM32F1, STM32F2, STM32F3, STM32F4, STM32F7, STM32L0, families.

 ## Project contains